-Join our community of blind and partially sighted advocates and help support visually impaired people in your area to live the lives they want to lead.
+Join us to help ensure visually impaired people in your area can live the lives they want to lead.

 What does a Sight Loss Council member do?

-As a Sight Loss Council member your duties may include putting forward local issues affecting your community at Sight Loss Council meetings (ie pavement parking, guide dog refusals etc) or taking part in accessibility testing sessions, forums, seminars and contributing to public consultations.
+Your duties may include putting forward local issues affecting your community at Sight Loss Council meetings (ie inaccessible transport or street clutter) or taking part in accessibility testing sessions, forums, seminars and contributing to public consultations.

 What do the Sight Loss Councils do?

-Sight Loss Councils are currently expanding their reach across England to give people who are blind or partially sighted the opportunity to influence positive change and improve services at a national and local level.
+We are currently expanding across England to give people who are blind or partially sighted the opportunity to influence positive change and improve services at a national and local level.

 - providing GP Surgeries in Bristol with visual awareness training

 - working with Stage Coach on new audio-visual announcements on their buses in Gloucestershire

 - providing accessibility feedback on a healthcare app in Birmingham

 - running accessibility workshops with the Apple store in Liverpool.